Freedom's Sisters, Twenty Great African American Women

 Freedom's Sisters A Museum Exhibition

-On March 15, 2008 a three year traveling museum exhibition made its debut at the Cincinnati Museum spotlighting twenty African American women who have fought for equality for all Americans called, Freedom’s Sisters.
-The display itself is a collaboration effort between the Cincinnati Museum Center, Ford Motor Company and the Smithsonian Institution Traveling Exhibition Service (SITES).
+On March 15, 2008 a three year traveling museum exhibition called Freedom's Sisters made its debut at the Cincinnati Museum spotlighting twenty African American women who have fought for equality for all Americans.
+The display was a collaborated effort between the Cincinnati Museum Center, Ford Motor Company and the Smithsonian Institution Traveling Exhibition Service (SITES).

 These are women pioneers, making the world a better place because of the path they have forged.